 You should never miss the party vibe and fun atmosphere every Friday and Saturday at the night market where the souvenir shops, bars, and food stalls sell their products.

 So you have an array of goodies to choose from and bring home while you feast nonstop.

 Explore Baba Nyonya Heritage Museum

 The Baba Nyonya Heritage Museum is a museum behind Jonker Street, which shows the history of the ethnic group.

-Shop at Dataran Pahlawan Megamall
+Shop At Dataran Pahlawan Megamall

-The locals as well as the tourists enjoy going to the Dataran Pahlawan’s field for photo session or just merely sit down and enjoy the view there.
+Dataran Pahlawan Megamall is a nice and beautiful shopping mall in town, which is usually packed during the weekends.
+The locals, as well as the tourists, enjoy visiting the Dataran Pahlawan’s field for a photo session or just merely sitting down and enjoying the view there.

-Shop for Local Products
+Shop For Local Products